Retirement Plan

 Naming the IEEE Foundation as Beneficiary to Your Retirement Plan

-To avoid this "double taxation" - which can add up to be as much as 70% of the asset - you can name the IEEE Foundation as the beneficiary of your retirement plan and use other assets not subject to income tax to make gifts to your heirs.
+To avoid this "double taxation" - which in some cases can amount to as much as 70% of the asset - you can name the IEEE Foundation as the beneficiary of your retirement plan and use other assets not subject to income tax to make gifts to your heirs.

 Planned Giving News